tjjaramillo/VBA-Excel-Stock-Challenge/README.md

 ## Background

-You are well on your way to becoming a programmer and Excel master!
-In this homework assignment you will use VBA scripting to analyze real stock market data.
-Depending on your comfort level with VBA, you may choose to challenge yourself with a few of the challenge tasks.
+In this repository I used VBA scripting to analyze real stock market data in CSV format.
+These CSV files contained three years of stock data and more than 2 million rows.

-## Instructions
+## Analysis Summary

-* Create a script that will loop through all the stocks for one year for each run and take the following information.
+* Created a script that loops through all the stocks for one year for each run and takes the following information.

   * The ticker symbol.